Wish-nu/Sentiment_analysis_tool-/README.md

 ## Run the Streamlit application
 streamlit run sentiment_analysis.py

+## Sample Data
-## A sample JSON file (sentiment_data.json) is included in the repository with various text samples for sentiment analysis.
+A sample JSON file (sentiment_data.json) is included in the repository with various text samples for sentiment analysis.